Skip to content

 Magistrates heard Sawley had pleaded guilty at the earliest opportunity and claimed not to have received the fixed penalty notices.

-Residents are reminded there are number of ways to dispose of waste responsibly, including visiting one of our household waste recycling centres or arranging for a bulky goods collection.
+Residents are reminded there are a number of ways to dispose of waste responsibly, including visiting one of our household waste recycling centres or arranging for a bulky goods collection.

 To find out more, visit the Rubbish & Recycling page.